-On this tile, you can allow access for users connecting from all countries by letting this feature disabled, or decide to restrict the access to only specific countries.
+On this tile, you can allow access for users connecting from all countries by letting this feature by default:

-Select the country you wish to add on the list. (on this example, access is allowed for users connecting from United States and France.)
+Select the country you wish to add on the list. (on this example, access is allowed for users connecting from United States, Ireland and France.)

 – You also have the choice to check the box below to unblock all IP addresses from the selected country.

 When you selected the countries you wish to allow, click on the apply button: